The 23rd (Royal Welch Fusiliers)

 The 2nd/23rd Regiment occupied Isola, San Francesco de Paola, Polverista Gate and St Elmo Gate Barracks.

-The 2nd/23rd was affected by Ophthalmia.
+The 2nd/23rd was affected by Ophthalmia soon after moving into Polverista Gate Barracks.
 This eye infection was attributed by their surgeon to the quantity of fine dust that floated in the atmosphere in the neighbourhood of the barracks, especially on the road to Polverista Barracks where it lay in heaps on the ground.
 The dust was disturbed by wind or marching troops when dense clouds of dust were raised which made it almost impossible to see.
-Surgeon Benjamin Tydd recommended spraying the roads in the vicinity of the barracks with water from a water cart.
-This, induced the disease to gradually subside.
+Surgeon Benjamin Tydd recommended spraying the roads in the vicinity of the barracks with water from a water cart, which induced the disease to gradually subside.

-7 May Pte James McAteer aged 20 years at Rock Gate Cemetery.
+- 7 May Pte James McAteer aged 20 years.

-7 June Pte William Williams aged 21 years at Rock Gate Cemetery.
+- 7 June Pte William Williams aged 21 years.

-22 Nov Pte Thomas Parry aged 30 years, at Rock Gate Cemetery.
+- 22 Nov Pte Thomas Parry aged 30 years.

-29 Nov Pte Samuel Beech aged 23 years, at Rock Gate Cemetery.
+- 29 Nov Pte Samuel Beech aged 23 years.